-Through an agreement with three other investing parties on 5 November 2018 the consolidated entity has a 41.9% (FY20: 41.9%) interest in Melody Dairies, a limited partnership established for the purpose of undertaking construction and operation of a manufacturing facility in New Zealand.
+Through an agreement with three other investing parties on 5 November 2018 the consolidated entity has a 41.9% (FY22: 41.9%) interest in Melody Dairies, a limited partnership established for the purpose of undertaking construction and operation of a manufacturing facility in New Zealand.
 The objective of the project is to enable expansion of the consolidated entity's capacity to deliver its products to the market, through its equity interest in the project.

 The consolidated entity's interest in Melody Dairies is accounted using the equity method in the consolidated financial statements.
-As of the reporting date, the consolidated entity's investment is represented by its share of assets, cash and related working capital amounts to an equity accounted total of \$13,274,000, net of \$1,458,000 in equity accounted operating losses.
+As of the reporting date, the consolidated entity's investment is represented by its share of assets, cash and related working capital amounts to an equity accounted total of \$13,607,000, net of \$1,945,000 in equity accounted operating losses.

-During the year due to COVID-19 restrictions, access to Melody Dairies facility was delayed, impacting production throughput.
-There was breach of a covenant with the Bank of New Zealand (BNZ) loan agreement held by Melody Dairies.
-BNZ has acknowledged the breach and has not taken any action in relation to the breach at this time.
+Melody Dairies continues to be in breach of its banking covenant with the Bank of New Zealand (BNZ) loan agreement.
+BNZ has acknowledged the breach and has not taken any action in relation to the breach.
 The total value of the borrowings held by Melody Dairies is \$NZ22.1m with BNZ.
-Subsequent to year end, shareholders have supported Melody Dairies with additional funds in the form of a loan.
+Shareholders in June and July 2023 have supported Melody Dairies with additional funds in the form of a convertible note.